 You think then of the little losses mounting up.
 The grandmas now all gone.
 Your children will never do the things they planned with grandma.
 You remember the first time you made her Grandma.
 She never minded that name.
 In fact she loved it, embraced it, shook it, made it an excuse to shop weekly bringing grand-daughters new treasures.
 T-shirt here.
 Skirt there.
 So many pretty dresses, hard to resist.

 Picture perfect the first time she met her first grand-daughter and she held her as if she were you again.
 She looked at her with awe, instant fully born love that never changed.
 The first car grandma promised to first grand-daughter, the moment she would come and see her grand-daughter graduate from high school.
 The times your baby said: “when I am a bit older I will walk to grandma’s retirement home after school and help her.
 “You wish it so hard for your kids that you are that eight-year-old wide-eyed girl again.
 You wish with eyes closed and pray to a God you haven’t spoken to in years because, why?
 Well, because she believed he is there.
 Maybe, you think, this will help.

+You lose bits of future and it is now a different shape, a chair with three legs.
 You see someone at emergency looking like death is near and they are passing and then two hours later that woman gets up and walks away with her daughter smiling.
 You think this is some cruel joke.
 Two weeks ago your Mom looked better than her.
 She was all dressed up, surely she has more to give.
 How is this possible?
 Who chooses?
 Why?
 Anger courses through your veins.
 You feel ashamed because she taught you better than that.
-But still.
+Even still.